Skip to content

 Beta

-This feature is in early beta.
+This feature is in beta.
 We are actively developing background agent and CI support.
 If you’d like to get started using Ranger with a background agent, reach out to us and we’ll help you set it up.

 This guide covers running Ranger in hosted environments, including background agents running on isolated VMs, and CI workflows (GitHub Actions, GitLab CI, etc.).
 The same steps apply regardless of the platform - anywhere you can run Node.js and a headless browser.